-You could say that there are actually two different cities called Pompeii.
+One could claim that there are actually two different cities called Pompeii.
 Of the more famous of the two, only ruins remain, having been buried under a huge layer of ash and lava some two thousand years ago.
-This ancient city is located on the territory of the current city, which has the same name (except for being spelled with only one final e, but would hardly be visited by tourists were it not for the ruins.
+This ancient city is located on the territory of the current city, which has the same name (except for being spelled with only one final i, but would hardly be visited by tourists were it not for the ruins.

 All about Pompei

 Town hall: P.zza Bartolo Longo, 36 – 80045, Pompei (NA).
 Tel. +39 0818576111.
 Area code: 081.
 Postal code: 80045.
 The city has the following suburbs: Mariconda, Messigno, Ponte Nuovo, Treponti, Fontanelle, Parrelle, Ponte Izzo, Ponte Persica, Fossavalle and Chiesa della Giuliana.

 By car: The motorway A3 between Naples and Salerno passes through Pompeii.
 From the capital take the A1 motorway to the south, then follow the Naples ring road until you reach the exit for the A3.
 A slower road is the SS18 (Tirreno Inferiore), which connects Naples with the southern tip of the Italian boot.

 By train: There are regular regional trains from Naples to Pompeii, but if all you are interested in is the excavations, you should use the Circumvesuviana train.
 From Rome, the easiest way to reach Pompeii is to take the train to Naples and then the so-called Circumvesuviano train to Pompeii itself.
 The trip will take between 1 and a half and 3 and a half hours, depending on the kind of train you take and it will cost you between 12 and almost 50 Euros.